yaozhong/bert_investigation/README.md

 # Investigation of the BERT model on nucleotide sequences with non-standard pre-training and the evaluation of different k-mer embeddings

-In this study, We used a non-standard pre-training approach to investigate a BERT model pre-trained on nucleotide sequences.
+In this study, we used a non-standard pre-training approach through incorporating randomness at the data and model level to investigate a BERT model pre-trained on nucleotide sequences.

 ![](figures/nonstandard_pretrain.png)